JetBrains/Qodana/topics/inspection-profiles.md

 ## Custom profiles
 {id="inspection-profiles-custom-profiles"}

-<link-summary>You can create custom profiles in the YAML and XML formats, and then run %product% using them.</link-summary>
+<link-summary>You can create custom profiles in YAML and XML formats, and then run %product% using them.</link-summary>

 You can create custom profiles using the following formats: